 Midway through the episode, Logan asks himself "is my luck running out?"
 What I find myself wondering is when he ever had luck.
 His entire life was just one mistake after the next, and the fact that he spends his entire life thinking it's luck, when it's clearly all about the decisions he makes (and, the decisions other's make), his continued illusions just make him seem far too stupid.
 (The only thing easier to see through is the makeup that the various young actors had to put on.)

-But all these things are tiny quibbles next to the various problems of the work as a whole, which I found myself struggling with.
+I found myself struggling with.
 The place of women within the story was troublesome.
 Logan spends his entire life treating women poorly.
 He sleeps with women he knows are involved with his best friend, Peter.
 He marries two separate women because he wants to be in a relationship, not because he loves them.
 When one tells him she's divorcing him, he throws an abusive fit at her.
 He longs for children, but never to really be there or do anything remotely supportive, he just wants their love and affection, particularly the love and affection of female children, in what is an obviously creepy role.
 And then he sleeps with whatever he can.
 And yet, the work never passes any judgement on his poor behavior, never reveals the obvious misogyny and patriarchy that destroys several of these women's lives.
 If nothing else, it seems to revel in Logan's relationships with women, even depicting them as the underpinning of his life.
 But, of course, Logan's life is not about how much he loved these women, it's about a pathetic man too oblivious to realize how much harm he does and how treating women badly is impractical because it just leaves him feeling empty and hopeless, which just causes him to repeat the cycle of lovelessness all over.
 The work glorifying him as a model is problematic because there is nothing really good about him, just selfish, pathetic, or both.

 Overall, the work was toggling between boring and offensive.
 I would much rather seen the life story of almost every female character than Logan, and I would have much rather seen historical events depicted in the way they happened, not from a reactionary, simplistic point of view.
 The only thing that I liked about this miniseries is that it is over and that, unlike say, Downton Abbey, there isn't talk of a second season.